Styre-x/komorebiPy/README.md

 cd builddir
 sudo ninja uninstall
 ```

+The komorebiPy source folder can be safely removed after running these commands.

 If you didn't compile Komorebi from source, you can uninstall it through your package manager in the same way you would uninstall any other package.